cocoabits/MASShortcut/README.md

     pod 'MASShortcut', '~> 1'

-Or can use Git submodules and link against the MASShortcut framework.
+You can also install via [Carthage](https://github.com/Carthage/Carthage), or you can use Git submodules and link against the MASShortcut framework manually.

 # Usage